pyodide/pyodide-blog/content/posts/jspi.md

     do_something_with(result)
 ```

-This is typical sync/async problem: when you introduce asynchronous API calls, you need to change all your code to be asynchronous as well.
+This is typical sync/async problem: when you introduce asynchronous API calls,
+you need to change all your code to be asynchronous as well.

-Pyodide's `run_sync` function can help with this.
-It wraps an asynchronous function and allows you to call it synchronously from Python code.
+Pyodide's `run_sync` function helps with this.
+It allows us to call asynchronous
+functions synchronously from Python code.

 ```py
 from pyodide.ffi import run_sync